Seeing the Big Picture®

 Bond: Form of long-term debt, usually issued in $1,000 increments, with interest paid periodically (usually semiannually) and the principal repaid in 10 or more years.

 Capital: Cash from loans or equity investment in a company.
 Cash gained from operations, or doing daily business selling products and services, is referred to as cash flow.
 Frequently refers to cash invested in a company or business venture.
 A venture capitalist supplies capital or cash for start-up or expanding businesses.

 Cash: Bills and coins in the register, petty cash, and cash in the bank (checking and savings accounts) and in other depository accounts.
 Also includes cash equivalents.
 Measured as a point in time.

 Cash Accounting or Cash Basis Accounting: Financial reporting method that requires revenues to be reported when the cash is actually collected and expenses to be recognized when they are paid out.
 Only private companies can use cash accounting; public companies are required to report according to GAAP, which is based on accrual accounting.

 Cash Equivalents: Money market instruments and other highly liquid investments easily converted into cash within 90 days without risk of significant discount.
 Stocks and bonds are considered as short-term investments, the next level of liquidity, because if sold quickly, the market might be down and a reduction in value might be suffered.

 Cash Flow: (Operating Cash Flow, or Cash Flow from Operations, or Cash from Operations).
 Cash generated (received) from operations (core business activities), less the cash disbursed for expenses and other operational requirements, during a given time period, typically a quarter or fiscal year.
 (See Cash Generation.)
 Cash can also be generated from investing activities and financing activities.
 Shown on the Statement of Cash Flows.
+Watch the explanatory video.